Alex Fitzpatrick is not letting the success get to his head.

 “It was unbelievable to win, but then you come out here and you’re expected to compete and you expect to play well and there’s always that that you want to try and perform every week,” he explained.
 “For me everything’s a bonus at this stage, which does help, but I’m still a golfer at the end of the day and I’m sure I’ll hit bad shots and I’ll still get annoyed.”

 “There’s bigger things in life than golf, and as much as it was amazing to win this week, I’m just trying to enjoy it,” he said “That’s the big thing for me.
-If I can go out there and enjoy myself, doesn’t matter what happens, I’ll be okay.”
+If I can go out there and enjoy myself, doesn’t matter what happens, I’ll be OK.”